Samir Handanović: Style of play

 Regarded as one of the best goalkeepers in Europe and Italy due to his performances, he is also known for his speed off his line and anticipation as a goalkeeper, which enables him to clear the ball away from danger, as well as his ability to get to ground quickly to parry or collect the ball, attributes which also make him particularly adept at stopping spot-kicks.
-As a result, he has developed a reputation as an exceptional penalty-kick saving specialist, having stopped an Italian record of six consecutive penalties between 2013 and 2015.
+As a result, he has developed a reputation as an exceptional penalty-kick-saving specialist, having stopped an Italian record of six consecutive penalties between 2013 and 2015.

-With 26 saves, he holds the record of most penalties stopped in Serie A, ahead of Gianluca Pagliuca, although Handanović has a superior success rate.
-Former Inter goalkeeper Giuliano Sarti has also praised Handanović for his consistency.
+With 26 saves, he holds the record for most penalties stopped in Serie A, ahead of Gianluca Pagliuca, although Handanović has a superior success rate.
+Former Inter goalkeeper Giuliano Sarti also praised Handanović for his consistency.
 In a 2016 interview, Handanović stated that his main influences as a goalkeeper were his cousin Jasmin Handanović and Peter Schmeichel.
 In 2020, Pasquale Marino described Handanović as "one of the best goalkeepers in the world."

+Coaching career

+After retirement, Handanović stayed at Inter Milan as a technical collaborator.
+On 1 August 2024, he was appointed in charge of the under-17 team.

 Personal life

-Handanović is of Bosniak origin.
-His parents were originally from the Bosnian town of Sanski Most.
-His elder cousin, Jasmin Handanović, also embarked on a career in Italy from 2007 to 2011 and was also a member of the Slovenian national team.
-Handanović's son, named Alen, was born on 19 January 2011 to Zoja Trobec, former KK Olimpija cheerleader, who were in a long-standing relationship; the pair married in May 2012 and Handanović thus became brother-in-law to Zoja's sister Irena who is married to professional Bosnian basketball player Jasmin Hukić.
-On 3 October 2013, Handanović's wife gave birth to the couple's second son, named Ian.
+Born in Ljubljana on 14 July 1984, Handanović is of Bosniak origin.
+His elder cousin, Jasmin Handanović, is also a former international football goalkeeper.
+Handanović's first son, Alen, was born in 2011.
+In May 2012, Handanović married Zoja Trobec, a former KK Olimpija cheerleader.
+In 2013, she gave birth to the couple's second son, named Ian.